 This is a study guide for Intermediate Accounting.
-It includes all the chapters for the full year of Intermediate Accounting.
-This is all the material covered in a two or three term Intermediate Accounting sequence.
+It includes all the chapters and material for the full year of Intermediate Accounting.
+This includes Intermediate Accounting I and Intermediate Accounting II.

 Financial accounting is the preparation of financial reports for an entity.
 These financial reports are used by both internal and external parties.

 The common set of rules and procedures in the United States is called generally accepted accounting principles (GAAP).
 These are the rules for reporting the financial information of a business entity.

 The Securities and Exchange Commission (SEC) has the legal authority to set accounting standards in the United States.

 The SEC allows the Financial Accounting Standards Board (FASB) to produce these standards that establish GAAP.

 A conceptual framework in accounting is important because rule-making should relate to an established body of concepts.

 The FASB’s conceptual framework is developed in a series of concept statements.
 The conceptual framework has 3 levels: